ikhsandwisaputra/shoes-landing-page/README.md

 ---

-Thank you for exploring the Bali Web Landing Page project!
+Thank you for exploring the Shoes Web Landing Page project!
 If you have any questions or suggestions, please feel free to reach out.

-Happy coding! 🌴✨
+Happy coding! 👟✨